In the tradition of a father willing to sacrifice his only son,

 placing my Qurbani order?

-HHUGS accepts orders of Qurbani up to 2pm on Thursday 29th June 2023.
+HHUGS accepts orders of Qurbani up to 1.30pm on the second day of Eid, (Monday 17th June for those following global sighting).

 What type of animal should